academe/OmniPay-Payone/README.md

 $response = $request->send();
 ~~~

-If the credit card details are plausible, then the response wilb be successful:
+If the credit card details are plausible, then the response will be successful:

 ~~~php
 $response->isSuccessful();